-A second possibility for housing the Eel Agreement Secretariat might be the Sargasso Sea Commission.
-As noted earlier, the Sargasso Sea Commission has been a supporter of eel conservation, including the eel's sole spawning area: the Sargasso Sea.332 The Sargasso Sea Commission is hosted by the IUCN in Washington, D.C., which may not be ideal for an Eel Agreement initially focused on the European eel.
+conservation, including the eel's sole spawning area: the Sargasso Sea.347 The Sargasso Sea Commission is hosted by the IUCN in Washington, D.C., which may not be ideal for an Eel Agreement initially focused on the European eel.
 However, if the Eel Agreement is later expanded to include the American eel, as discussed in Section VII, then locating a Secretariat within a Range State of that species may be more acceptable to the Range States of the European eel.

-The Anguillid Eel Specialist Group (AESG), hosted by the Zoological Society of London, offers a third possibility.333 The AESG identifies scientific gaps in our knowledge of anguillid species, advocates for the conservation of anguillid species, and provides a forum for discussing issues relating to these species.334 The Zoological Society of London charges an administrative fee of 15%335 but its London location would provide easy access for most Range States.
+The Anguillid Eel Specialist Group (AESG), hosted by the Zoological Society of London, offers a third possibility.348 The AESG identifies scientific gaps in our knowledge of anguillid species, advocates for the conservation of anguillid species, and provides a forum for discussing issues relating to these species.349 The Zoological Society of London charges an administrative fee of 15% 350 but its London location would provide easy access for most Range States.

 Lastly, a fourth possibility would be to locate the Secretariat within the territory of a CMS party that hosts an existing CMS Agreement.
-Monaco, for example, is a European eel Range State, has shown an interest in eel conservation by virtue of its proposal to include the European eel in CMS Appendix II,336 and already hosts the ACCOBAMS Secretariat as a Secretariat independent of CMS and the United Nations system.
+Monaco, for example, is a European eel Range State, has shown an interest in eel conservation by virtue of its proposals for including the European eel in CMS Appendix II351 and for a concerted action352 and already hosts the ACCOBAMS Secretariat as a Secretariat independent of CMS and the United Nations system.
 It is possible that some synergies between the two Agreements could be found.
-With a fully independent Agreement and Secretariat, whether in Monaco or elsewhere, the Parties/Signatories would be allowed to establish their own rules, including for salary, although Executive Secretaries of independent secretariats appear to have salaries similar to those in the UN system.337
+With a fully independent Agreement and Secretariat, whether in Monaco or elsewhere, the Parties/Signatories would be allowed to establish their own rules, including for salary, although Executive Secretaries of independent secretariats appear to have salaries similar to those in the UN system.353